oracle-cne/ocne/doc/experimental/phase1/update-opensearch-dashboards.md

-# Upgrade OpenSearch Dashboards
+# Update OpenSearch Dashboards

 ### Version: v0.0.1-draft

-Upgrade from OpenSearch Dashboards 2.3.0 to 2.15.0.
+Update OpenSearch Dashboards 2.3.0 to be managed by a Helm chart from the ocne-catalog.

 ## Modify the OpenSearch Dashboards objects to be annotated as being managed by Helm
 Verrazzano does not deploy OpenSearch Dashboards using a Helm chart.